-Thereafter, the parties fully briefed Defendants’ motions to dismiss and argued said motion before Judge Gonzalez Rogers of the United States District Court for the Northern District of California.
+Thereafter, the parties fully briefed Defendants’ motions to dismiss and argued said motion before the Court.
 After the hearing, Plaintiff, Defendants and Abaxis agreed that it would serve the interest of all parties and judicial economy to defer ruling on Defendants’ motions pending the parties’ discussions regarding a potential resolution of the action.
 Following the exchange of numerous proposals and counter proposals, and related negotiations, the parties reached an agreement in principle to settle the action.
 As part of the settlement, the Company and its Board of Directors agreed to adopt extensive corporate governance reforms addressing the issues raised in the litigation.
 The parties submitted the settlement to the Court, and on April 15, 2014, the Court granted preliminary approval of the settlement.
 A final approval hearing on was held on June 17, 2014, in which the Court granted final approval of the settlement as fair, adequate and reasonable.